avaframe/AvaFrame/docs/moduleAna1Tests.rst

 :math:`dl = \frac{ds}{cos(\gamma)}`, where :math:`\gamma` is the angle
 between the :math:`\mathbf{dl}` vector and the horizontal plane which can differ from the slope angle :math:`\theta`.
-In this case, the energy solution is not anymore the solution of the problem considered and can not be used as reference.
+In this case, the energy solution is not the solution of the problem anymore and can not be used as reference.